frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 ![App settings code completion 2](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/app%20settings%201.png)

 #### 2. Accurate code suggestion from a very simple prompt
 Here I was trying to define an Azure Pipelines stage with multiple dependencies.
 The previous build failed stating an error in this line.
-I simply prompted Copilot with `depends on multiple` as I knew it was a syntax issue and it quickly suggested a re-format, which resulted in a successful pipeline run.
+I simply prompted Copilot with `depends on multiple` as it it was a syntax issue and it quickly suggested a re-format, which resulted in a successful pipeline run.

 ![Pipeline code suggestion depends on](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/depends%20on%20multiple.png)

 ### Code Explanation
 #### 1. Explanation of code in an unfamiliar code base and language
-This example shows an inline chat I started to determine if a message could still be added to an array if it was a constant or `const` definition.
+This example shows an inline chat to determine if a message could still be added to an array if it was a constant or `const` definition.
 The code-base was not written by me and this was the first time viewing it.
-I am not a TypeScript pro so the idea of a constant being updated surprised me.
-Thankfully, Copilot provided me with a clear explanation as to why the code works fine.
+The idea of a constant being updated confused me.
+Thankfully, Copilot provided a clear explanation as to why the code works fine.
 ![Constant explain](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/constant%20explain.png)

 #### 2. Explanation of unfamiliar line in a YAML pipeline file
 During an update to some pipelines, I was curious why the documentation stated a `.` at the end of the build command.
 I highlighted line `58` and started a chat with Copilot to determine why this was needed.
 Copilot used the context of the code and its understanding of Docker to provide a clear and concise explanation as to why the `.` was needed at the end.
 ![Pipelines explain](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/pipelines%20explain.png)

 ### Chat GPT vs GitHub Copilot
 I decided to compare ChatGPT and GitHub Copilot by asking the same question: How do I set the admin user property on an Azure Container Registry in a Bicep template?
-I provided ChatGPT with the existing resource definition for context.
+ChatGPT was provided with the existing resource definition for context.
 In the images below ChatGPT was completely off from the documented approach by [Microsoft](https://learn.microsoft.com/en-us/azure/templates/microsoft.containerregistry/registries?pivots=deployment-language-bicep#:~:text=properties%3A%20%7B%0A%20%20%20%20adminUserEnabled%3A%20bool).
-It was attempting to use Role-based access control assignments, but Copilot suggested the correct addition and saved me some time researching.
+It was attempting to use Role-based access control assignments, but Copilot suggested the correct addition and saved some time researching.

 #### ChatGPT
 ![GPT Code suggestions](https://raw.githubusercontent.com/frank-64/ToBeFrank/aec2ec3606ee8a792e441795b38f41acda986559/assets/images/admin%20user%20chatgpt.png)